ajholmqu/pagiopalus-ginger/README.md

 parasites.csv includes ASVs identified as potential parasites and the samples with which these are associated

 Holmquistetal_code.Rmd is code used to perform all analyses

-The .pdf is the  markdown output

-.newick files are 16s trees constructed in Geneious